thorehusfeldt/problem_package_format_copy/docs/source/format.rst

 File Name Requirements
 ----------------------

-The name of the directory must consist solely of lower case letters a-z and digits 0-9.
+The problem ID of the directory must consist solely of lower case letters a-z and digits 0-9.
 Alternatively it can be a ZIP compressed archive of such a directory with identical base name and extension ``.kpp`` or ``.zip``.